Other Exercises

 Can you hear me?

-For forty and nights Pete rode and did not stop
+For forty days and nights Pete and did not stop

-Till he sat high upon an icy top
+Till he sat upon an icy mountain top

-He the hawk on a slip and slide
+He watched the on a updraft and slide

-say they remain frozen high upon that icy ledge
+Some say remain frozen upon that icy ledge

 And braids a piece of Pete's buckskin chaps into her hair